isinaltinkaya/WPSG2022/fst_pbs.md

 The above example is for the African population.
 Try to run it for all three populations.

-  - which has the largest populations size
+  - Which has the largest population size?

-  - which has the largest variability (fraction of polymorphic/segregating sites)
+  - Which has the largest variability (fraction of polymorphic/segregating sites)?

-## Fst and PBS In order to estimate Fst between two population we will need to estimate the 2-dimensional frequency spectrum from the site allele frequency likelihoods
+## Fst and PBS

+In order to estimate Fst between two populations we will need to estimate the 2-dimensional frequency spectrum from the site allele frequency likelihoods

     #calculate the 2D SFS
     $REALSFS yri.saf.idx ceu.saf.idx >yri.ceu.ml &